glouppe/info8006-introduction-to-ai/lecture1.md

 .col-1-2[
 ## Cognitive science

-- *Study of the (human) mind* and its processes.
-Its goal is to form a theory about the structure of the mind, summarized *as a comprehensive computer model*.
+- Study of the *(human) mind* and its processes.
+The goal of cognitive science is to form a theory about the structure of the mind, summarized as a comprehensive **computer model**.

-- A cognitive architecture usually follows human-like reasoning and can be used to produce testable predictions (time of delays during problem solving, kinds of mistakes, learning rates, etc).
+- A *cognitive architecture* usually follows human-like reasoning and can be used to produce testable predictions (time of delays during problem solving, kinds of mistakes, learning rates, etc).
 ]